 How does one make the ultimate Easter feast?
-Grill it.
+Enter Caribbean Jerk Cottontail and grill it.

 Some say it’s the chase of the dogs.
 Some say it’s like a game of chess.
 No matter how one describes the thrill of rabbit hunting, there is a unanimous consensus that these critters are tasty off the grill.